1sept/mysql_backup/README.md

 **-x, --xz**
 compress dump using xz
 **--xz-threads**
-number of worker threads to use by xz
+number of worker threads to use by xz.
+0 - use all CPU. (default: 2) **-m, --master**
-**-m, --master**
 set master data in dump
 **-q, --quiet**